Common sense medicine for busy pediatricians.

 Review articles on subjects relevant to the delivery of health care to children, particularly with emphasis on current diagnostic and management recommendations.
 No abstract is necessary.
 The maximum is 2,000 words.There is no limit to tables and figures and legends are not included in the word count.

-Articles of less than 1,500 words with no abstract, a total of 1-4 tables or figures, and approximately 15 references.
+Articles of less than 1,500 words with no abstract, a total of 1-2 tables, figures or photos and approximately 15 references.
+Manuscripts that have more than 6 authors will not be accepted.
 To be acceptable, such reports should offer a new clinical observation or new management approach.

 - Case report